 Take the Next Step is...

 a grass-roots, faith-based, non-profit organization.
-Through our Drop-In Community Resource Center we serve homeless and low income residents throughout the Skykomish River Valley in East Snohomish County.
+Through our Community Resource Center and our many programs we serve homeless and low income residents throughout the Skykomish River Valley in East Snohomish County.

 is to offer Friendship, Help, and Hope to our neighbors in need...